Simulating open quantum systems by applying SU(4) to quantum master equations: Application to Lasing

 In the following, we demonstrate the method by solving many-atom open quantum systems such as lasing and steady state superradiance.
 We show the capability for finding exact solutions of large systems and are able to obtain full information about both the transient and steady-state density matrix.

 First, let us consider a single-mode laser consisting of an ensemble of two-level atoms coupled to an optical cavity, which can be modeled by the general quantum master equation Eq.~(\ref{eq1})~\cite{Carmichael}.
-In this model $\Omega$ is the atom-cavity coupling, $\kappa$ is the laser output coupling loss, $w$ is the incoherent laser pumping, and $\gamma$ is the atom decay rate (we will ignore $T_2$ dephasing in this example for simplicity).
+In this model we will ignore $T_2$ dephasing for simplicity.
 The laser system is difficult to solve without approximation since it involves both many atoms and large numbers of photons when above threshold.
 Therefore, it constitutes an interesting test-case to illustrate the capability of the {\em SU}(4) approach.

 Fig.~\ref{Fig3}(a) shows the average intracavity photon number of the laser as a function of the repumping rate, where the threshold is evident.
 This result confirms the conventional laser theory prediction~\cite{Carmichael}.
 Interestingly, the spin-spin correlation $\langle\sigma_j^+\sigma_k^-\rangle$ above the threshold is directly proportional to the photon number, which shows that the collective photon emission plays an essential role for the laser.
 In Fig.~\ref{Fig3}(b), we show that the photon statistics of the laser changes from thermal below threshold to Poisson above threshold.
 In Fig.~\ref{Fig3}(c), we demonstrate that the laser linewidth narrows considerably as one goes above threshold.
 Finally, in Fig.~\ref{Fig3}(d), the laser threshold behavior is characterized by the intensity correlation $g^{(2)}(0)$ and the entropy of the whole system.
 It can be seen that $g^{(2)}(0)$ jumps from two below threshold to one above threshold with the entropy increasing and saturating.
-It is remarkable to have an exact solution to this fundamental system that rigorously confirms the standard laser theory results.
-Those results are based on various kinds of analytic approximations necessary to make the problem tractable.
+It is remarkable to have an exact solution to this fundamental system and to be able to rigorously confirm standard laser theory results.
+As discussed earlier, those results are typically based on various kinds of analytic approximations necessary to make the problem tractable.